Skip to content

 @useAuth(ApiKeyAuth<ApiKeyLocation.query, "api_key">)

-or as a request header
+Or as a request header:

 GET /something HTTP/1.1